We can provide chauffeured vehicles for Private Tour Groups, which include the following options:

 Staten Island Ferry

 This famed ferry transports thousands of Staten Island commuters and tourists from around the world across Upper New York Bay from St. George, SI to Battery Park on the very southernmost tip of Manhattan.
-It runs 24 hours a day, 7 days a week.
-For tourists and NYers in the know, its the cheapest date in NYC.
+It runs 24 hours a day, seven days a week.
+For tourists and NYers in the know, it’s the cheapest date in NYC.
 How cheap?
 FREE!
 We can arrange a trip on the Staten Island Ferry with absolutely zero ticket cost!

 New York Water Taxi

 Statue Cruises runs boat trips to Liberty Island and Ellis Island.
 To many tourists, no visit to New York would be complete without heading out to visit the iconic Lady of the Harbor and the Ellis Island Immigration Museum.
 LUNY! can purchase discounted group tickets for these ferries.
 They depart and return from both Battery Park in Manhattan and Liberty State Park in NJ.
-We recommend at least 2 hours for the entire experience.
+We recommend at least two hours for the entire experience.